ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 As you will understand, entanglement is really one of the most important properties of quantum computing.
 While a classical bit can be in one state only, a quantum state with $n$ qubits can be a linear combination of $2^n$ states!
 In this entangled state might be hiding the solution to your problem.
-When performing computation, the challenge is thus to apply gates appropriately such that the system's state decoheres to the whished solution.
+When performing computation, the challenge is thus to apply gates appropriately such that the system's state is mesured to the whished solution.

 ## Measurements

 Here is an example that creates the same Bell state and applies a measurement.
+In quantum mechanics, we can't directly observe a particle in a superposition or entanglement.
+The only basis that we can probe is $(\vert 0\rangle, \vert 1\rangle)$.
+Hence measurements always project the qubits states to the $z$ axis of the Bloch sphere.

+To measure we use the method `mesure()` and provide the indexes of first the qubits, and second the classical bits.

 ```python